mottJohn/EMFAC/README.md

     * Road Type (Major or Minor or Total)
     * Average Daily Vehicle-km

-6. A table to store Road Type (Speed Limit) code with description
+6. A table to store Road Type code with description which is standard from Emfac
     * Code
     * Description

 # Output Tables